wunderkind2k1/auth-server-task/README.md

 - [Docker](https://docs.docker.com/get-docker/) (required for building and running containers)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (required for Kubernetes cluster interaction)
 - [k3d](https://k3d.io/v5.6.0/#installation) (required for local Kubernetes cluster)

+## CI/CD

+Our CI/CD pipeline is configured using GitHub Actions and includes:

+- Automated linting using golangci-lint
+- Build and test verification
+- Merge gate protection for the main branch
+- Flexible development workflow for feature branches

+See [.github/workflows/README.md](.github/workflows/README.md) for detailed information about our workflows and their behavior.

 ## Getting Started